 Molly Crabapple is an artist and writer whose work has been described as “God’s own circus posters,” by Rolling Stone.
+Unabashedly political, she worked with Congresswoman Alexandria Ocasio-Cortez to create a moving and beautiful short film about the Green New Deal.
 Crabapple’s art engages injustice, subversiveness, and rebellion.
 The New York Times calls her book, Drawing Blood, “captivating” and “refreshingly honest.”
+For her latest book Brothers of the Gun, (longlisted for the National Book Award), Crabapple collaborated with a Syrian journalist living in a war zone.

 “In a few short years, Molly Crabapple has proved to be one of the most determined and effective political artists working in these sorry times.
 I wish there were a hundred or even two or three like her.”— Joe Sacco